k0pernicus/website/content/posts/the_terrible_situation_of_windows_laptops.md

 ---
 author: "Antonin"
-title: "The Terrible Situation of Windows (Professional) Laptops"
+title: "The terrible situation of Windows (professional) laptops"
 date: "2024-05-19T17:25:00+02:00"
 tags: ["thoughts", "windows", "hardware"]
 description: "Shut Up and (do not) Take my Money!"